Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 ---

-## Determing primary key for a weak entity type
+## Determining primary key for a weak entity type

 - A **weak entity type** is an entity type that is dependent on the existence of another entity type
 - For example _CourseGrade_ is existence-dependent on _Student_ and _CourseInstance_